awsdocs/amazon-opensearch-service-developer-guide/doc_source/searching.md

 ## Request body searches<a name="searching-dsl"></a>

 To perform more complex searches, use the HTTP request body and the OpenSearch domain\-specific language \(DSL\) for queries\.
 The query DSL lets you specify the full range of OpenSearch search options\.

+**Note**
+You can't include Unicode special characters in a text field value, or the value will be parsed as multiple values separated by the special character\.
+This incorrect parsing can lead to unintentional filtering of documents and potentially compromise control over their access\.
+For more information, see [A note on Unicode special characters in text fields](https://opensearch.org/docs/latest/opensearch/query-dsl/index/#a-note-on-unicode-special-characters-in-text-fields) in the OpenSearch documentation\.

 The following `match` query is similar to the final [URI search](#searching-uri) example:

 ```
 POST https://search-my-domain.us-west-1.es.amazonaws.com/movies/_search